Skip to main content

 • Insidious (most common) or posttraumatic onset of pain, which improves with rest

-• Pain usually is described as a deep and vague ache.
+• Pain is usually described as a deep and vague ache that is poorly localized.

 TREATMENT